albinwwells/glacier-mass-balance/README.md

 Basic code for opening and viewing saved figures
 Code uses a GUI to select the saved figures to open Figures are the saved files from the most recent time the main.py file was run for any particular glacier

+## 8. viewMB_pdf.py
+Basic code for opening and viewing saved PDFs
+Code uses a GUI to select the saved PDFs to open, and opens them as Google Chrome tabs